HelloZorex/pyQEcalc/README.md

 This is just a coding exercise.
 The code is shit but it'll be refined over time.
-Still runs in your terminal.
+Hope you like running programs in termianl, because thats all you're getting for now.
 Maybe there'll be a GUI in the future.